Sir Samuel Baillie, younger of Lamington1

 M, #129457, d.
 25 January 1777

-James Hamilton of Biel, 5th Lord Belhaven and Stenton was the son of John Hamilton of Biel, 3rd Lord Belhaven and Stenton and Anne Bruce.1 He died on 25 January 1777 at Biel, Scotland, unmarried.1
+James Hamilton of Biel, 5th Lord Belhaven and Stenton was the son of John Hamilton of Biel, 3rd Lord Belhaven and Stenton and Anne Bruce.1 He died on 25 January 1777 at Biel, ScotlandG, unmarried.1

-James Hamilton of Biel, 5th Lord Belhaven and Stenton was an Advocate in 1728.1 He was Assistant Solicitor to the Board of Customs in 1733.1 He held the office of Sheriff Depute of Haddington between 1747 and 1762.1 He succeeded to the title of 5th Lord Belhaven and Stenton, co.
+He was an Advocate in 1728.1 He was Assistant Solicitor to the Board of Customs in 1733.1 He held the office of Sheriff Depute of Haddington between 1747 and 1762.1 He succeeded as the 5th Lord Belhaven and Stenton, co.
 Haddington [S., 1647] on 28 August 1764.1

 On his death, the Lordship of Belhaven and Stenton was wrongly thought to have become dormant.1